Click here to visit our sponsor TTE 2010 Italy GP Tickets

 Piquet was retained for 2009, however, as we said at the time, the Brazilian would need to "significantly improve if he was to keep his seat for a third season, especially with Romain Grosjean waiting in the wings".

 Right from the outset Renault faced major hurdles in 2009.
 The global financial crisis which had seen Honda quit F1 threatened all the manufacturer teams.
-While Renault had always said that it would support the F1 drive while its team was winning this was before the credit crunch.
+While Renault had always said that it would support the F1 drive while its team was winning this was before a credit crunch that caused many to check their credit report.

 Even before the season got underway, Renault suffered a major setback when title sponsor, the Dutch banking group ING announced it was terminating its contract ahead of schedule at the end of the season.
 If Renault thought things couldn't get worse they were wrong.